suddjian/bloggjian/content/blog/introspective/index.md

 <br>

-We should all go mad grasping at straws of meaning
+We should all go mad grasping at meaning

 Instead we choose to live a great collective white lie